 Reminder: Don’t forget to have those writing samples ready before you publish these posts!

 Gather References and Referrals and Write Case Studies

 As you begin to amass a history of work, be sure to collect feedback from your clients and ask for referrals.
 If you’ve provided your client with a positive experience, it’s likely they’ll want to recommend your work to others in their network.
 Having their positive feedback featured on your website will help convince future clients of the quality of your work and the experience they can have with you.

 I personally never make a buying decision without first looking at the reviews.
 If a business had no reviews, I wouldn’t be sure if it was a good investment; I may even question their authenticity.
 If the feedback you get is negative, you’ve been given a valuable opportunity to improve your work.
 Take the message as constructive criticism and work on improving your craft.

 Embrace Feedback for the Value it Brings You

 As you enter the freelance writing world, it’s important to understand that with it comes feedback, criticism, and rejection.
 You might pitch to 25 different publications before one decides to take you on.
 And then that one might have you make some heavy edits to your first draft.

 Maybe you pitch an idea and the editor tells you it’s too broad.
 Maybe you submit your draft and the editor cuts a chunk out because they didn’t think it would resonate with the audience.
 But don’t take this type of feedback personally—it’s advice!
-And the more advice you get, the more you’ll develop and improve as a freelance writer, and the bigger clients and better projects you’ll receive.
+And the more advice you get, the more you’ll develop and improve as a writer, and the bigger clients and better projects you’ll receive.